Edo bamboo fishing rods Edo wazao

-Lacquer gives color to the joint sections and the rod tip.
-The lacquer is filtered through washi (Japanese traditional paper) to remove impurities, and is applied paying careful attention to avoid any dust.
-The style of coloring gives each craftsman a chance to impress their individuality on the rod.
+Lacquer adds color to the joint sections and the tip of the rod.
+The lacquer is filtered through traditional Japanese paper to remove impurities, and careful attention is applied during application to avoid any dust.
+The style of coloring gives each craftsman a chance to express their individuality.

-While rotating the rod, lacquer is applied using the fingers; this technique is characteristic of Edo Wazao.
-Lacquer is rubbed into the rod, immediately wiped off, and the rod is left to dry in a muro chamber; this process is repeated to apply several layers of lacquer.
+- 9. Wipe lacquering While rotating the rod, lacquer is applied with fingers which is a technique characteristic of Edo wazao.
+Lacquer is rubbed into the rod, immediately wiped off, and it is left to dry in a drying chamber.
+This process is repeated to apply several layers of lacquer.